poshaughnessy/peteroshaughnessy.com/src/content/posts/2025-12-31-ai-ethics-safety-resources.md

 ---
-title: AI trajectory, ethics and safety - a starter-pack of links
+title: AI trajectory, ethics and safety — a starter-pack of links
 slug: ai-trajectory-ethics-and-safety
 excerpt: A collection of articles, podcasts, videos etc which I found helpful for catching up on AI trajectory, ethics and safety topics
 thumbnail: /images/posts/2025-12-31-ai-ethics-safety-resources/thumb.jpg
-date: 2024-06-24
+date: 2025-12-31
 ---

 After recently reading [blog posts from my brother Kevin](https://medium.com/@ZombieCodeKill) who is studying for an MSc in AI, I became very concerned about the "race to AGI" (Artificial General Intelligence).

 There really is no concensus on how close we are to AGI, nor even a consensus on the exact definition.
-However, using services from companies explicitly aiming to reach AGI to replace human labour (OpenAI, Microsoft, Google et al) feels to me rather like [turkeys voting for Christmas](https://en.wikipedia.org/wiki/Turkeys_voting_for_Christmas).
+However, using services from (and therefore helping to fund) companies explicitly aiming to reach AGI to replace human labour (OpenAI, Microsoft, Google et al) feels to me rather like [turkeys voting for Christmas](https://en.wikipedia.org/wiki/Turkeys_voting_for_Christmas).
 And that's not even getting on to the existential risks.

-So I have spent the past couple of months trying to catch up, reading, watching and listening to lots and lots on AI: how it works, its capabilities and trajectory, near-term safety risks, ethical concerns, the risk of superintelligence and more.
+So I have spent the past couple of months trying to catch up by reading, watching and listening to lots and lots on AI: how it works, its capabilities and trajectory, near-term safety risks, ethical concerns, the risk of superintelligence and more.
 Particularly to help share with colleagues in our Ethics and Sustainability community, I have collected a lot of links.
 I thought I would share them here too, them to help anyone else wanting to "speed run" these topics.
 As [Tristan Harris says](www.ted.com/talks/tristan_harris_why_ai_is_our_ultimate_test_and_greatest_invitation), the first thing we can do to help right now is to try to increase public awareness and clarity.

 Given the links are broadly about ethics and safety, there is naturally more of a focus on the dangers of AI.
 However, I have also been mindful to try to include some counter-arguments and differing views, to help paint a fuller picture - particularly with regard to potential AGI timelines.
 I will try to keep this list of resources up to date every now and then.
 Please do _not_ view it as a comprehensive list, but as a starting point.
 If you're hoping to catch up like me, or just looking for anything you might have missed, I hope you might find it useful.

 ## 1. AI capability and trajectory

-Content which can help us to understand how AI is advancing and how near or far we might be from Artifcial General Inteligence (AGI). _Note:_ Alternative terms for AGI include “powerful AI” (Dario Amodei’s preferred term) and “Higher Level Machine Intelligence” (HLMI, used by the ESPAI survey, for “when unaided machines can accomplish every task better and more cheaply than human workers”).
-This seems roughly equivalent to the term “strong AGI” used in the ‘Common Ground between AI 2027 & AI as Normal Technology’ essay.
+Content to help understand how AI is advancing and how near or far we might be from Artifcial General Inteligence (AGI).

+_Note:_ Alternative terms for AGI include “powerful AI” ([Dario Amodei’s preferred term](https://www.darioamodei.com/essay/machines-of-loving-grace#basic-assumptions-and-framework)) and “Higher Level Machine Intelligence” (HLMI, used by the [ESPAI survey](https://wiki.aiimpacts.org/ai_timelines/predictions_of_human-level_ai_timelines/ai_timeline_surveys/2023_expert_survey_on_progress_in_ai), for _“when unaided machines can accomplish every task better and more cheaply than human workers”_).
+This seems essentially equivalent to the term “strong AGI” used in the [Common Ground between AI 2027 & AI as Normal Technology](https://asteriskmag.substack.com/p/common-ground-between-ai-2027-and) essay (_"AI systems which can... do virtually everything humans can do just as well but faster and cheaper"_).

 ### Articles